Contents

 - Managing stress.
 Find ways to help manage your stress, such as through relaxation activities, meditation, physical activity, and spending time with family and friends.

-- Avoiding tobacco.
+- Avoiding tobacco or do not smoke or use tobacco.
+Smoking is a major risk factor for heart disease.
 If you smoke, quit.
 Ask your doctor about resources to help you quit smoking.
 Joining a support group may be helpful.

 For women with aortic valve stenosis, it’s important to talk with your doctor before you become pregnant.
 Your doctor can discuss with you which medications you can safely take, and whether you may need a procedure to treat your valve condition prior to pregnancy.